STEM CRU Faculty Mentors

 Dr. Gönül Schara’s research interests include protein engineering of enzymes with improved properties for biotechnology, bioprocessing, and green chemistry applications.
 “Why does her research team have a passion for enzymes?
 Enzymes are remarkable natural molecules!
 For example, they make it possible to clean up harmful chemicals while, at the same time, producing valuable compounds using environmentally friendly methods rather than expensive, traditional chemical processes.”
 Dr. Schara (Chemistry) is willing to serve as a mentor to motivated students who are interested in enzyme research.

 My group is focusing on Organic Synthesis and we are synthesizing natural products that show antimicrobial activities and also investigating synthetic methodologies that provide enantiomeric excess of chiral compounds.
 Students will learn skill sets in setting up, monitoring, and analyzing chemical reactions both qualitatively and quantitatively.
-Students will experience instruments, such as rotavapor, IR, NMR, etc.
+Students will gain experience using instruments, such as rotavapor, IR, NMR, etc. The ideal candidates for my research are motivated individuals aiming to learn chemistry and improve their laboratory skills.

 Current projects are:

-- Using the more detailed fuel map, we use WRF-SFIRE to model recent wildfires in California to understand the mechanism which causes them to grow and create events such as Pyrocumulus clouds.
+• Using the more detailed fuel map, we use WRF-SFIRE to model recent wildfires in California to understand the mechanism that causes them to grow and create events such as Pyrocumulus clouds.

 The Atmospheric and Wildfire research is open to all STEM majors with interests in atmospheric and environmental sciences.